Wind Surf Cruise Review

 You'll also find several PCs without Internet access in the Library.
 These are handy for writing documents or playing Solitaire.

-On Mediterranean itineraries, you're likely to do most of your shopping on shore, but the Wind Surf's Signature Shop is a handy place to buy Windstar Cruises logowear, duty-free goods, and items of clothing that you might have forgotten.
+On Mediterranean itineraries, you're likely to do most of your shopping on shore, but the Wind Surf'sis a handy place to buy Windstar Cruises logowear, duty-free goods, and items of clothing that you might have forgotten.
 It also has toiletries and other necessities.
 (When my digital camera died halfway through the cruise, the shop came to my rescue with single-use Kodak film cameras.)

 Sanitation and medical care